scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 The plugin operates in text areas on thousands of web pages.
 These text areas include those of web-based email software and online sites that support distraction-free writing like [Write Honey](https://app.writehoney.com).
-These text areas also include the Markdown and code cells of Jupyter notebooks and other web-based computational notebooks.
+These text areas also include the Markdown and code cells of Jupyter notebooks and other web-based computational notebooks such as Colab Notebooks.
 Voice In also works in plain text documents opened in Jupyter Lab for online writing.

+Voice In works in Jupyter Lite.
+It also works in streamlit-quill, which uses a python script to generate a text box in the default web browser.
 It also works in the web-based version of [VS Code](https://vscode.dev/).

-Voice In will not work in desktop applications that support the editing of Jupyter notebooks, such as the *JupyterLab* application, the *nteract* appication, and external text editors, such as *VS Code*, that support the editing of Jupyter notebooks.
+Voice In will not work in desktop applications that support the editing of Jupyter notebooks, such as the *JupyterLab.app* application, the *nteract* application, and external text editors, such as *VS Code*, that support the editing of Jupyter notebooks.
+Likewise, *Voice In Plus* will not work in Python Widgets.
 *Voice In Plus* is limited to web browsers, whereas other automated speech recognition software can also operate in the terminal and at the command prompt in GUI-driven applications.

 *Voice In Plus*  is very accurate with a word error rate that is well below 10\%.